swpnl7/swpnl7.github.io/README.md

-# swapnil is a good dog
+# swapnil is a good dog Swapnil Weds Soumya
 He is a good boy